‘I’d be content if we all lived together for ever in a compound, like the Ewings or the Corleones’

 It’s a little early to decide where Lisbon ranks in the list – lower than Rome, Moscow and Prague, higher than Bern, Brussels and Athens.
 Solidly mid-table, perhaps.
 Maybe bumped up a bit from that by the trams, funiculars and seafood.
 Not forgetting the aqueduct, of course.
 You can’t beat an aqueduct, can you?

 Although I had not previously troubled its capital with my presence, I had visited Portugal once before: the Algarve, 1995, assigned to report on Jimmy Tarbuck’s charity golf tournament at Vale do Lobo near Faro.
 Forty-eight wealthy punters were teaming up with 16 golf-loving celebrities (Tarby, Eddie Large, Kenny Lynch, Robert Powell, Tim Brooke-Taylor, other household names of a similarly titanic cultural status) to enjoy a fiesta of zany four-ball fun in the sun.
+Contrary to the last time, we applied for a D7 visa this time since we intend to stay for a few months.
+Perhaps if you would also like to know how you can apply for one in case you are planning to move to Portugal sometime, you can read articles such as Portugal D7 Visa Full Guide: How to get approved now to get an overview of how to proceed.

 I fell victim early doors to the most protracted and severe bout of diarrhoea I’ve ever experienced.
 On the rare and brief occasions I was able to socialise, waddling wan-faced from whatever lavatory I happened to have commandeered, I failed spectacularly to fit in.
 Squeezing your buttocks shut while making polite golf-based small talk with clapped-out Seventies comedians and bombastic, borderline fascist Brummie businessmen did not lie close to even the outlying frontiers of my comfort zone.